wangqs13/wangqs13.github.io/_pages/about.md

 ## History

+### 2026

+* 2026/01/03: Our paper "Quantum Data Structure for Range Minimum Query" was accepted by *Journal of Computer and System Sciences*.

 ### 2025

 * 2025/12/15: Our paper "[A Slightly Improved Upper Bound for Quantum Statistical Zero-Knowledge](https://arxiv.org/abs/2512.11597)" was on arXiv.